yali20-meet/y2s19-css-meetx/README.md

 __Edit exercise.html for this portion of the lab__
 1. Make a carousel that displays the images of the animals you listed previously.
 2. Add a "Primary" Button with the text Next, and a "Secondary"Button with the text "Previous"
-3. Show your work to an instructor or TA
+3. Show all your work to an instructor or TA